pchen2145/kubespray/README.md

 ![kubectl-get-pods-svcs](./images/kubectl-get-pods-svcs.jpg)

 3. All that's left to do is expose the services to the outside world by creating a load balancer in AWS.
 Navigate to the AWS console and create a Network Load Balancer (layer 4) that is located in a public subnet.
-Create a target group that points to all your cluster nodes in your private subnets running ingress-nginx-controller pods.
-One last thing to do is create a new security group allowing inbound HTTP traffic on port 80 and attach it to the cluster instances.
+Create a target group that points to cluster nodes in your private subnets running ingress-nginx-controller pods.

+The last thing to do is create a new security group allowing inbound HTTP traffic on port 80 and attach it to the cluster instances.
 This allows the instances to receive HTTP traffic from the NLB.

 ![security-group](./images/security-group.jpg)

-Copy the public DNS of the load balancer, as you will need to refer to it when creating your ingress object.
+Copy the public DNS of the load balancer as you will need to refer to it when creating your ingress object.

 ![load-balancer](./images/load-balancer.jpg)

-4. Create an ingress definition yaml file with the following contents below and replace the host field value with the DNS name of your newly provisioned load balancer.
+4. Create an ingress.yaml file with the following contents below and replace the host field value with the DNS name of your newly provisioned load balancer.
 Apply the file afterwards.  **Optional: If you own a domain name, you could create an alias A record pointing to the load balancer DNS name, and instead use your own domain as the value of the host field.**
 ```
 apiVersion: networking.k8s.io/v1beta1
 kind: Ingress